web-platform-tests/wpt/docs/submission-process.md

 * Create a branch for your changes.
-Being a key of effective Git flow, it is strongly recommended that the **topic branch** tradition be followed here, i.e. the branch naming convention is based on the "topic" you will be working on, e.g. `git checkout -b username/topic-name`
+Being a key of effective Git flow, it is strongly recommended that the **topic branch** tradition be followed here, i.e. the branch naming convention is based on the "topic" you will be working on, e.g. `git checkout -b topic-name`

 * Make your changes